jwodder/txtble/README.rst

 ``tbl.show()`` or ``str(tbl)``
    Convert the ``Txtble`` instance to a string showing a plain text table.
-   Table cells that are not already strings are shown by calling `str()` on them; the exceptions are `None` values, which are displayed according to the ``none_str`` option (see below).
+   Table cells and filler values that are not already strings are converted by calling `str()` on them; the exceptions are `None` values, which are displayed according to the ``none_str`` option (see below).
 All tab characters are expanded to spaces before building the table.

    Note that the resulting string will likely contain one or more embedded newlines, but (outside of some very odd cases) it will not end with a